Sean Gannon (footballer)

 Sean Gannon (born 11 July 1991) is an Irish professional footballer who plays as a defender for Shelbourne in the League of Ireland Premier Division.
-He previously played for Shamrock Rovers (over 2 spells), St Patrick's Athletic and Dundalk and has won a record 11 League of Ireland Premier Division winners medals.
-Gannon has featured regularly in European competition for Dundalk and was part of their team that became only the second Irish side ever to reach the group stage of the UEFA Europa League in August 2016.
+He previously played for Shamrock Rovers (over 2 spells), St Patrick's Athletic, and Dundalk.
+He has won a record 11 League of Ireland Premier Division winners medals.
+Gannon has featured in European competition group stage/league phase for Dundalk, Shamrock Rovers, and Shelbourne.
+He has made 64 appearances in European competition – a record for a League of Ireland player.

 Early life

 Gannon grew up in Ringsend and regularly attended Republic of Ireland matches with his father at the nearby Lansdowne Road.
 He was a ball boy in several games, most notably a 1–1 draw with Portugal in the 2002 World Cup qualifiers.
 In his teenage years, Gannon played for schoolboy clubs Cambridge Boys, Home Farm and St Kevin's Boys, before signing for Shamrock Rovers in the summer of 2010.
 He played in the club's A Championship team and was part of their under-20s title-winning side under Andrew Myler.
 While appearing for the Shamrock Rovers youth teams, Gannon successfully graduated from a joint FÁS/FAI Youth Soccer Training course in Irishtown Stadium, giving him exposure to a year of full-time training and preparing him for professional football.